Adiabatic evolution of Hayward black hole: Introduction

 \section{Introduction}

-{The reconciliation of the laws of thermodynamics with black hole mechanics \cite{Bardeen:1973gs}, beside its interesting features in the study of the black hole event horizon, has provided a criterion, in which, the celestial phenomena such as astrophysical mergers, can be assessed for theoretical black holes deduced from diversified conditions.
-This way, the entropy assigned by Bekenstein to the black holes \cite{Bekenstein:1972,Bekenstein:1973,Bekenstein:1974,Bekenstein:1975}, and the so-called no-hair theorem \cite{Misner:1974qy,Bhattacharya:2007}, have brought up several consequent theories, that are supposed to dominate the evolutionary phases of these astrophysical objects.
-These theories, together with the possibility of black hole evaporation through the Hawking radiation \cite{Hawking:1974sw} (also see Ref.~\cite{Page:2005} for a review), have been being tested constantly by experiments and observations \cite{merali:2008,pretorius:2016}, and also, constitute the foundations of the holographic principle \cite{Bousso:2002}.
-However, although the famous Bekenstein-Hawking (B-H) entropy formula has been applied widely for regular black holes, nevertheless, its direct application to the extremal black holes (EBHs) is not that simple.
-In fact, EBHs are supposed to consist of the minimal possible mass with given physical characteristics, and are therefore, as smallest as possible.
-They are sometimes assumed to be super-symmetric and for this reason, the entropy of EBHs in such cases is commonly calculated in string theory \cite{strominger:1996}.
-The results are still in agreement with the B-H formula, although the case of Schwarzschild black hole is still under debate.
-In the forthcoming sections of this paper, however, we use this special suggestion that the EBHs have zero entropy \cite{Carroll:2009}, and therefore, the direct relationship between the entropy and the event horizon's area, as demanded by the B-H formula, is overlooked for the EBHs.
+{ Ever since their advent, the reconciliation of the laws of thermodynamics with black hole mechanics \cite{Bardeen:1973gs}, the entropy assigned by Bekenstein to the black holes \cite{Bekenstein:1972,Bekenstein:1973,Bekenstein:1974,Bekenstein:1975} and the possibility of black hole evaporation through the Hawking radiation \cite{Hawking:1974sw}, have been of great interest among physicists.
+And although it has not been possible to detect such phenomena from direct observations, nevertheless, strong effort have been being made to mimic similar processes in black hole analogs, such as the experimental Unruh radiation \cite{Unruh:1981} in stimulated systems, both theoretically and experimentally \cite{Novello:2002,Schutzhold:2005,Carusotto:2008,Belgiorno:2010,Weinfurtner:2011,Castelvecchi:2016,Steinhauer:2016,Lima:2019,Kolobov:2021}.
+On the other hand, while the famous Bekenstein-Hawking (B-H) entropy formula has been applied widely for the regular black holes, nevertheless, its direct application to the extremal black holes (EBHs) is not that simple.} In fact, the special conjecture of zero entropy for EBHs \cite{Teitelboim:1994,Carroll:2009}, leads to overlooking the direct relationship between the entropy and the event horizon's area, as demanded by the B-H formula.